dmurfet/dmurfet.github.io/index.markdown

 ## Events

 We run a research seminar on a range of topics within deep learning, *in hiatus for semester one of 2020*.
-Weekly office hours are on [Zoom](https://unimelb.zoom.us/j/537135126) every Tuesday 9-10am Melbourne time (all welcome, including undergradutes or non-students).
 For past seminars see [here](seminar).
 The best way to be notified of upcoming deep learning classes, bootcamps or seminars run by the group is to subscribe to the [group mailing list](https://tinyletter.com/mdlg).

-In semester two of 2020 we will be running deep learning bootcamps, and possibly other kinds of classes. **TBA**.